Rodnock/ce-lesson-and-asst-006-flip-flops/README.md

 Video: https://imgur.com/a/9bmkHth (I didn't see any difference in the circuit operation between 4.2.6 and 4.2.7.
 There was no noticable lag no matter what the timing was, as you can see in this video.)

 ---
+### Section 5: Reading clocked flip-flop output with the micro:bit